rsandrade/Litecoin-br/Xadrez.md

 The e-commerce store setup need to use stable software, be easy to configure by merchants with no more than basic tech skills and be able to show products, handle carts, inventory, customer accounts, generate reports and others expected capabilities.
 All the Litecoin and Bitcoin received need to go directly to the merchant's (preferable mobile) wallets.

 I personally run an online bookstore which uses Xadrez to give the option for customers pay with Litecoin and Bitcoin: [9Bravos](https://www.9bravos.com.br/loja).
+At same time that e-store let me validate what I've documented here.
+The store is in Brazilian Portuguese.

 ## Components <a name="components"></a>